 There is no doubt that technology plays a significant role in the success or failure of corporate America.
 Thankfully, much of the technology available today is also available to small businesses and solo entrepreneurs.
-Some — like communication tools, website development, customer management software, and social media — can even help increase proficiency and profits.
+Some — like communication tools, website development, customer management software, social media and accounting software just like the ones being used by the payroll solutions Indonesia — can even help increase proficiency and profits.

 Lighthouse Consulting Group has had to shift how it does business in light of the pandemic.
 One thing it routinely recommends now for businesses trying to maintain an open line of communication with clients and customers is software, such as Zoom and GoToMeeting.
 Both of these video meeting programs are affordable and run well with most operating systems.
 Zoom, for example, is just $149 per year for teams of up to 100 people.
 In addition to video software, many businesses find that using instant messaging apps, like the free version of Slack, minimizes disruptions when individual team members need to communicate but a phone call would be too intrusive.